 (L-R: Dusty Hill, Frank Beard, & Mr.Clean Billy Gibbons played the high school prom that year.
 Spelling apparently was phonetic for the year book staff.)

 ZZ Top batted ten for twenty over those two decades, a hall of fame average in any league, all the while retaining the same personnel which continues to this day, a record unsurpassed by any working band.
-In this classic rock interview, Gibbons, Dusty Hill, and Frank Beard discuss why Dusty thinks that being a trio contributes to ZZ Top’s longevity; what Billy saw as the challenges of superstardom after Eliminator; and why Frank Beard is the only member without one.
+In this classic rock interview, Gibbons, the late Dusty Hill, and Frank Beard discuss why Dusty thought that being a trio contributed to ZZ Top’s longevity; what Billy saw as the challenges of superstardom after Eliminator; and why Frank Beard is the only member without one.

 (Sharp dressed men in their custom-tailored Nudie suits on the Tejas tour circa 1977)